The following Owner-Managed Businesses guidance note by Tolley provides comprehensive and up to date tax information covering:

 Alternative dispute resolution (ADR) is widely used in the commercial world as a cheaper, more time efficient and effective way of dealing with issues and disagreements than formal litigation.
 ADR can come in a number of different formats including mediation, arbitrations and third party negotiation.

-HMRC disputes historically tended to be resolved either by protracted correspondence and negotiation, or in the Tribunal.
+Historically, HMRC disputes tended to be resolved either by protracted correspondence and negotiation, or at the Tribunal.
 Enquiries were often time consuming and costly affairs with neither party achieving a satisfactory outcome.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Read full article

 To view our latest tax guidance content, sign in to Tolley Guidance or register for a free trial.